Rep. Mike Turzai

 , privatization of wine and spirits in Pennsylvania – a first since Governor Pinchot enacted the state store system in 1934.

-Mike and his wife, Lidia, and their three sons, Andrew, Stephen and Matthew, live in Bradford Woods and are involved in many community activities.
+Mike and his wife, Lidia, and their three sons, Andrew, Stephen and Matthew, live in Marshall Township and are involved in many community activities.

 Sign up to receive occasional updates from me.